… a tool to calculate backpay with interest

 Click the Calculate button to have paycalc compute the results, reported in the Net and Interest columns and the Totals box.
 The results may be directed to your printer, a PDF file, Microsoft Word®, Corel WordPerfect®, or a text file.

 The interest rates used by paycalc are the rates established by the IRS (see 26 U.S.C. §6621) for calculating interest on unpaid taxes.
 These rates have been adopted for use in employment cases by the EEOC, NLRB, and numerous courts.
 Since the IRS rates change every three months, you must update this paycalc file four times a year for paycalc to work properly.

 You can update these rates automatically within the EEOSTAT software by selecting the menu item File / Update Rates from Web…; this will download the latest rates file into the software.
+Temporarily out of service.